 If the conditions of your bail are breached then it is open to the police to arrest you and bring you back before the court.
 The court will then consider whether bail is to be revoked or alternatively continued with additional conditions imposed.

-Often bail will require the giving of security.
-Security usually involves the payment of money into the court to be held as security for your attendance at court on a future date.
+Bail will often require the giving of security.
+Security usually involves the payment of money into the court to be held as security for your attendance at court on future dates.
 Sometimes security can be property instead of money.

 WHY ARE BRYDEN’S LAWYERS THE RIGHT REPRESENTATION FOR YOU?